medibloc/panacea-core/e2e/README.md

 separate operational-validation goal.
-The aggregate has a bounded 12-hour total deadline, configurable with `E2E_RELEASE_AGGREGATE_TOTAL_TIMEOUT_SECONDS`. `release-builds` can be run alone when only the cold/offline and multi-architecture release evidence is required;
+The aggregate has a bounded 12-hour total deadline, configurable with `E2E_RELEASE_AGGREGATE_TOTAL_TIMEOUT_SECONDS`. `release-builds` can be run alone when only the clean-source and multi-architecture release evidence is required;
 its separate child deadline is six hours, configurable with `E2E_RELEASE_TOTAL_TIMEOUT_SECONDS`.
 The release commands record a failed release-run artifact before image construction when tracked, staged, or